-This was our first commando-style baseball vacation with the Kleins and the Mathesons.
-The six of us packed into the Klein’s van with our luggage and a year’s supply of junk food.
+This was our first commando-style baseball vacation—we went with two other couples.
+The six of us packed into a van with our luggage and a year’s supply of junk food.
 Our first stop was Tiger Stadium in Detroit.
-Detroit, in case you’ve heard differently, is not an American city — it’s a third-world country.

 We arrived an hour and 15 minutes before game time.
 We parked about three blocks from the stadium, in the parking lot of a church.
 We were packed in tight, with no more than eight inches on each side of our vehicle and no hope of leaving until enough people left to make a channel.